In 2014 Forbes magazine published an article on the “Five Tech Trends that Can Drive Company Success” (Forbes)

 ● Additive manufacturing has been around for billions of years in nature - you were 3D printed cell-by-cell, as was almost every organisms within the natural world.

 “When we stare this deeply into nature's eyes, it takes our breath away, and in a good way, it bursts our bubble.
-We realize that all our inventions have already appeared in nature in a more elegant form and at a lot less cost to the planet.” - Janine Benyus
+We realise that all our inventions have already appeared in nature in a more elegant form and at a lot less cost to the planet.” - Janine Benyus

 THE FUTURE IS NOT TO BE PREDICTED BUT CREATED